TexasInstruments/tvm/ti-docs/source/infering.rst

 TIDL_RT_DEBUG=4, 5
 ^^^^^^^^^^^^^^^^^^

-This is only supported when running TIDL unsupported layers on Arm.
-When set, tensor output from each layer in the TIDL subgraph are dumped into the Arm Linux file system, with names ``tidl_trace_subgraph_<subgraph_id>_<layer_id>_<tensor_shape>.y`` for raw data and ``tidl_trace_subgraph_<subgraph_id>_<layer_id>_<tensor_shape>_float.bin`` for converted float data.
+Setting this environment variable to 4 or 5 is supported only when running TIDL unsupported layers on Arm.
+When set to 4 or 5, tensor output from each layer in the TIDL subgraph is dumped into the Arm Linux file system, with filenames ``tidl_trace_subgraph_<subgraph_id>_<layer_id>_<tensor_shape>.y`` for raw data and ``tidl_trace_subgraph_<subgraph_id>_<layer_id>_<tensor_shape>_float.bin`` for converted float data.

 Debugging TVM nodes
 -------------------

+The TVM_RT_DEBUG, TVM_RT_TRACE_NODE, TVM_RT_TRACE_SIZE, and TVM_TRACE_NODE environment variables can be used as follows to aid in debugging TVM nodes.

 TVM_RT_DEBUG=1
 ^^^^^^^^^^^^^^

-When set, TVM runtime on Arm will collect performance statistics for each node in the graph and save into the Arm Linux file system, with name ``tvm_arm.trace``.
-You can use ``python/tvm/contrib/tidl/dump_tvm_trace.py`` to dump the details.
+When set to 1, TVM runtime on Arm collects performance statistics for each node in the graph and saves into the Arm Linux file system, with the filename ``tvm_arm.trace``.
+You can use the ``python/tvm/contrib/tidl/dump_tvm_trace.py`` script to dump the details.

-When TIDL unsupported layers are running on Arm, ``tvm_arm.trace`` will include execution time for TIDL nodes and layers running on Arm.
-E.g.
+When TIDL unsupported layers are run on Arm, the ``tvm_arm.trace`` file includes the execution time for TIDL nodes and layers running on Arm.
+For example:

 .. code:: console